bandrebandrebandre/rexault-luxury-converter/README.md

 You may need to install pip packages also...not sure which ones yet.

+## Windows Installation

+Install python 2.7.
+Download and install the "Windows x86 MSI Installer (2.7.0) (sig)" option from  https://www.python.org/download/releases/2.7/

+install numpy and scipy.
+Not sure how to do that on windows yet.

 ## Basic usage

+MacOS users should use the following:

     cd rexault-luxury-converter
     ./rexconvert hexify <path/to/source/image.png> <value-threshold>

+Windows users should use the following:

+    cd rexault-luxury-converter
+    /Python27/python.exe code/rexconvert.py hexify <path/to/source/image.png> <value-threshold>

 This will create a directory "image" in the "output" directory, which will contain three files -- hexified_image.png, image.cpp, and image.h.
 For example, invoking ./rexconvert hexify source_images/sample.png would create output/hexified_sample.png, sample.cpp, and sample.h.
 The idea is you can open up the png and have a look to make sure the conversion went ok before transferring the .ccp and .h files to the development unit to be rendered on the display.